algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ##### *Parallel tasking*

-While the nrf52 CPU does not support multithreading, the message should still be sent while other operation continue.
+While the nrf52 CPU does not support multithreading, the message should still be sent while other operations continue.
 This can be done using *freeRTOS* which is supported by the *nrf52 SDK*.

 The task should be handled following this pseudocode